ValeriiaProskuriakova/React-App-MarvelCharacters/README.md

 Marvel Characters is a React web application for displaying the requested and random Marvel characters as well as information about them.
 It is based on Marvel API used via fetch request.
-Class and functional components, as well as lifecycle methods are used.
+The app constains class and functional, stateless and stateful components, lifecycle methods.
-The app is styled with SCSS.
+The styling is done with SCSS.

 ## Installation